max-kk/ajax-login-registration-modal-popup/readme.txt

 = How can I call modal from Javascript? =

-Look "Developer hooks" section below.
+Look at "Developer hooks" section below.

 = Developer hooks =